tsufbechor/SealDetection/README.md

 # Integration
 After I finished the training the models, converted them to OpenVino format and loaded them in C++.
 Implemented the whole pipeline in C++.

+Accuracy has risen and the inference time of the whole pipeline in C++ is around 100-150ms.

 New Seal system is running in multiple ports Worldwide